sramkrishna/rt-bday-50/content/story/04-teenage-aarti.md

 order: 4
 ---

-Family outing with Mummy, Dadd, and Aachu.
+Family outing with Mummy, Dadd, and Achu.